clux/kubecon2020/source/slides.md

 notes:
 - much code
-- client api, also informers for every object
+- client api, also informers for every object, client setup per group
 - NEXT: as a result; client-go > 100K LOC (without vendoring)
 - and i'm not at all passing judgement at this. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface, even if the language makes it hard for you to do so.